jest-community/vscode-jest/README.md

 ---
 ## Getting Started

-The extension should work out-of-the-box for most common jest projects.
+This extension supports full [jest](https://jestjs.io/) features in vscode environment to make testing more intuitive and fun.
+It should work out-of-the-box for most common jest projects.
 To get started:

 1. Setup [jest](https://jestjs.io/docs/getting-started) in your project if you haven't.
 2. [install](#installation) **"Jest"** extension in vscode.